 Bank LOC (10%) Online LOC (25%) Fintech w/ Fees (~50%) $833/mo $2,083/mo $4,167/mo Bank vs. Online gap: $15,000/year on $100K balance.
 Bank vs. high-fee fintech: $40,000/year.

 Online fintech platforms captured 29% of small business lending market share in 2026, up from 17% in 2020.
-That growth reflects genuine demand for speed and accessibility.
-It does not reflect borrowers getting better deals.
-Many are paying a substantial premium for convenience they could avoid with a bit more planning.
+This growth reflects genuine demand for speed.
+It does not reflect better borrower deals.

 Time to Funding: The Speed Advantage Is Real

 Online lenders fund in 24 to 72 hours.
 Banks take 5 to 15 business days.
-This gap is structural, not fixable through relationship management.
-Banks require formal underwriting, committee review for larger lines, documentation verification and compliance sign-offs that simply take time.
+This gap is structural and unfixable through relationship management.
+Banks require formal underwriting, committee review and compliance sign-offs.

-The question is whether the timing urgency is genuine.
-For a planned inventory purchase or a predictable cash flow gap, the bank's timeline is entirely manageable if you apply a week or two in advance.
-For a Friday afternoon emergency, an online lender may be the only option.
+The question is whether your timing urgency is genuine.
+For a planned inventory purchase, the bank timeline is manageable with one-two weeks advance notice.
+For a Friday emergency, an online lender may be necessary.

 Which Profile Gets More From Each Lender Type